Mobile - React Native

 Integrating OwnID with a react native app that uses SAP CDC involves four basic steps:

-- Create a CDC application and modify the CDC schema
+- Creating a CDC application and modifying the CDC schema

 - Use the OwnID Console to create an OwnID application

 - Configure your project